mortie/dedaemon/README.md

 ```
 process <name> {
 	run <array of strings> -- Command
+	as (process|group)     -- Run a single command or an array or commands
 	in <directory>         -- Working directory
 	env <object>           -- Environment variables
 	delay <number>         -- Number of milliseconds to wait before executing